They Said No to Nixon: Republicans Who Stood Up to the President’s Abuses of Power

 February 28, 2019

-The John Brademas Center of New York University will host a conversation with author Michael Koncewicz to discuss his new book, They Said No to Nixon.
-NYU Wagner professor Timothy Naftali will serve as interlocutor for the discussion.
+The John Brademas Center of New York University hosted a conversation with author Michael Koncewicz to discuss his new book, They Said No to Nixon: Republicans Who Stood Up to the President’s Abuses of Power.
+NYU Wagner professor Timothy Naftali served as interlocutor for the discussion.